absmohamed/JS-intro/Promises/README.md

 }
 ```

-It's a good practice to name an asynchronous function appropriately.
 This function does not return a value to be used in synchronous program flow. _It returns a Promise_.

 If we trying calling our function and log the result, we will see a pending Promise.
 Let's try.